Departmental Affiliation: Physical Sciences and Mathematics

 MTH 50 Elementary Number Systems (3)

 Sets, numeration systems, properties of integers, rational and real numbers, elementary number theory, modular systems, problem-solving processes, ratio, proportion, percentage.
 This course receives General Studies credit and is required for Liberal Studies majors.
 Can be taken for professional credit.
-Prerequisite: Satisfactory score on the Mathematics Placement Examination.
+Prerequisite: High school algebra and geometry with a grade of C or better or satisfactory score on the Mathematics Placement Examination.
 GS-IIIE, VIIA

 MTH 51 Elements of Geometry and Statistics (3)

 Intuitive geometry of lines, planes, and space; congruence, similarity, measurement, geometric constructions, elements of probability and statistics.
 This course is intended primarily for Liberal Studies majors.
 Can be taken for professional credit.
-Prerequisite: Satisfactory score on the Mathematics Placement Examination.
+Prerequisite: High school algebra and geometry with a grade of C or higher or satisfactory score on the Mathematics Placement Examination.
 GS-IIIE, VIIB

 MTH 99/199 Special Studies in Mathematics (1-3)